soumyarajde/HabitTracker/README.md

 # Habit Tracker App

 A python app to work create and manage habits.
 It creates daily and weekly habit objects and manages it.
-Managing include check-off, deactivation, activation and deletion.It also allows to analyze the habits.
+Managing include check-off, deactivation, activation and deletion.
+It also allows analyzing the habits.

 ## Table of Contents